-Rolling is the most significant problem among all the motions at sea.
-Hence, solving the physical challenges of roll is a priority.
-Technological advancements in ship design have already given naval architects a chance to study wave motions around the hull of the ship.
-This provides a great foundation to create a design that minimizes such effects and ensures a safe and comfortable voyage for passengers and crew.
+That is why there is put considerable effort into solving the physical challenges according to roll reduction.
+Rolling is indeed the most significant problem among all the other motions at sea.
+Technological advancements in the design of ships have already given naval architects the advantage to study the wave motions around the hull of the ship and provide the best possible design to minimize such effects and ensure a comfortable and safe voyage for both passengers and crew.

-For workboats operating in rough conditions, an active stabilization system can be the decisive factor between getting the job done safely or not at all.
-A stabilized vessel improves the seamen's safety and comfort significantly, as boat roll is almost completely eliminated, both underway and at anchor.
+For workboats that operate under rough conditions, an active stabilization system can make the difference between getting the job done safely or not done at all.
+A stabilized vessel improves the seamen's safety and comfort significantly as boat roll is almost eliminated, both underway and at anchor.

 Marine stabilization systems have become big business.
 Today you can choose between several providers, using various methods to decrease roll.
 Roll motion stabilization can be achieved in conventional ships by changing the form of the hull.
 Reduction in roll amplitudes is also possible by other means.
 Broadly, we classify stabilization systems in two categories:

 On this page, we will primarily focus on

 When designing a new yacht, we recommend thinking carefully through the advantages and disadvantages of the various options when choosing technology.
 Start by asking yourself these questions: